jamesjyoon/llm_interpretability/README.md

 ## Interpretability Methods

-This implementation references three major approaches for model explanation:
+This implementation references two major approaches for model explanation:

 - **LIME (Local Interpretable Model-agnostic Explanations)**: A perturbation-based technique that trains local surrogate models to identify feature importance.
 While model-agnostic and easy to apply to text, it can be sensitive to sampling strategies.

 - **KernelSHAP**: Approximates Shapley values using a weighted kernel that emphasizes coalitions near the original input.
 It inherits desirable properties (local accuracy, missingness, consistency) while remaining practical for deep networks through sampling.

-- **TreeSHAP**: Provides exact and efficient Shapley value computation for tree ensembles by exploiting their structure.
-This is the preferred method for gradient-boosted trees and random forests.

 For classification evaluation, we complement accuracy-based metrics with the **Matthews Correlation Coefficient (MCC)**, which provides a balanced score (−1 to +1) that remains informative under class imbalance.
 An MCC of +1 indicates perfect predictions, 0 matches random guessing, and −1 reflects complete disagreement.